VoltRipper

 Buy it if you want a compact electric dirt bike that feels more refined than a budget mini bike: swappable battery, app support, real suspension, disc brakes, and a lower-speed ceiling than the X260 or Sur-Ron class.

 Skip it if you want a bike to grow into for years.
-The 31 mph top speed and 3 kW max motor are the whole point for cautious riders, but they are also the reason the X160 lands well behind the X260, Light Bee X, and Talaria options.
+The 31 mph top speed and 3 kW max motor are the whole point for cautious riders, but they also mean a fast-progressing rider will want the more powerful X260, Light Bee X, or a Talaria before long.

 What the X160 actually is